-- Does it work?
-Apple cider vinegar (as a liquid) may reduce or slow the increase in blood sugar after eating (although it may not help diabetics) and may modestly aid with weight loss.
+- Does apple cider vinegar work?
+Apple cider vinegar (as a liquid) may reduce or slow the increase in blood sugar after eating (although it may not help people with diabetes) and may modestly aid with weight loss.
 The effects of apple cider vinegar may be due to its acetic acid content, which tends to be about 5% in vinegars (equaling about 800 to 900 mg of acetic acid per tablespoon).
 There is no good clinical research supporting the use of pills containing apple cider vinegar in powder form — these generally provide a much smaller amount of acetic acid per serving but can be dangerous if the acetic acid is too highly concentrated.
 (See What It Is and What It Does).

-- Best products: Three apple cider vinegars (one with "Mother" and one without) were chosen as Top Picks, providing real apple cider vinegar with appropriate acetic acid at a good value and without heavy metal contamination.
+- Best apple cider vinegar products: Two bottled apple cider vinegars (one with "Mother" and one without) were chosen as Top Picks, providing real apple cider vinegar with appropriate acetic acid content at a good value and without heavy metal contamination.
 CL also selected a Top Pick among tablets, capsules and gummies (although there is no good evidence that these provide a health benefit).

 - How much to take?
 Typically one teaspoon to one tablespoon of apple cider vinegar is diluted in 1.5 to 8 ounces of warm water and taken before meals.
 (See ConsumerTips: Dosage)

-- Apple cider vinegar safety and side effects: Chronic use of apple cider vinegar may erode tooth enamel, so don't let it linger in the mouth and rinse afterward.
+- Apple cider vinegar safety and side effects: Chronic use of apple cider vinegar may erode tooth enamel, so don't let it linger in the mouth, and rinse afterward.
 As it may affect blood sugar levels, it should be used with caution in people with diabetes.
-It should be used with caution in people with gastroparesis, as it may slow the movement of food in the stomach.
+It should also be used with caution in people with gastroparesis (delayed stomach emptying), as it may further slow the movement of food in the stomach.
 For more details, see Concerns and Cautions.

-Apple Cider Vinegar Review -- Bottled Liquids and Pills
+Apple Cider Vinegar Review -- Bottled Liquids, Pills and Gummies

 Find the Best Apple Cider Vinegar.
-See Which Apple Cider Vinegar Products Passed Our Tests of Quality -- And Avoid Poison
+See Which Apple Cider Vinegar Liquids and Supplements Passed Our Tests of Quality

 Apple cider vinegars and ACV supplements compared in this review